Jarosław Kaczyński: LGBT views

 On 21 September 2005, Kaczyński said that "homosexuals should not be isolated, however, they should not be school teachers for example.
 Active homosexuals surely not, in any case", but that they "should not be discriminated otherwise".
 He has also stated, "The affirmation of homosexuality will lead to the downfall of civilization.
 We can't agree to it".
-His brother Lech, while mayor of Warsaw, refused authorization for a gay pride march; declaring that it would be obscene and offensive to other people's religious beliefs.
-A Warsaw court later ruled that Kaczynski's actions were illegal.
-Kaczyński was quoted as saying, "I am not willing to meet perverts."
 On 30 August 2006, during a visit to the European Commission, Kaczyński, as the Prime Minister, stated that "people with such preferences have full rights in Poland, there is no tradition in Poland of persecuting such people".
 He also asked the President of the European Commission, Jose Manuel Barroso "not to believe in the myth of Poland as an anti-Semitic, homophobic and xenophobic country".

-Kaczyński has been less harsh in his descriptions of the LGBT community.
-In one interview, he stated that he had always been "in favour of tolerance" and that "the issue of intolerance towards gay people had never been a Polish problem".
-He said he did not recall gay people being persecuted in the Polish People's Republic more severely than other minority groups and acknowledged that many eminent Polish celebrities and public figures of that era were widely known to be gay.
-Jarosław Kaczyński also remarked that there are a lot of gay clubs in Poland and that there is a substantial amount of gay press and literature.
-In another interview abroad, he invited the interviewer to Warsaw to visit one of the many gay clubs in the capital.
-He also confirmed that there are some gay people in his own party, but said they would rather not open their private lives to the public.
 In 2019, Kaczyński characterized the LGBT rights movement as a foreign import that threatens the Polish nation.
 He also stated that everyone must recognize Christianity and questioning the Roman Catholic Church in Poland as unpatriotic: "We are dealing with a direct attack on the family and children — the sexualization of children, that entire LGBT movement, gender.
 This is imported, but they today actually threaten our identity, our nation, its continuation and therefore the Polish state."

-Controversies

-Promotion of conspiracy theories

-Christian Davies wrote for The Guardian in 2016, "With a penchant for conspiracy and a vituperative speaking style, Kaczyński routinely brands his opponents "gangsters", "cronies", and "reds".
-Before the parliamentary elections in October 2015, he claimed that migrants from the Middle East were bringing cholera and dysentery to Europe, risking the spread of "various parasites and protozoa".
-More recently, he implied that people demonstrating against the Law and Justice government were "the worst sort of Poles" – an epithet they have adopted as a badge of honour."